moahmed0987/KRAMS/README.md

 The application takes a directory containing training recordings, an attack recording, and the number of keystrokes in that recording as input.

+The method used is inspired by [this](https://arxiv.org/pdf/2308.01074) paper.

 **WARNING**: It is highly recommended to use a GPU to run this application.
 The training process is computationally expensive and will take a long time on a CPU.
 Services such as [Google Colab](https://colab.research.google.com/) can be used to run the application on a GPU for free.

 ## Installation